Attractor-Keyed Memory

 where $\delta$ is zero-mean measurement noise (decomposed in Supp.\ Mat., Sec.~S3D into an input-dependent residual~$\varepsilon_k(x)$ and a stochastic component~$\delta_k$).
 Conditioned on selecting route~$k$, the measured signature has mean~$\bar\phi_k$ and covariance~$\Sigma_k$.

 \emph{Assumption (route-conditioned repeatability / stereotypy).} Conditioned on route~$k$ winning, shot-to-shot variation in~$\tilde\phi_k$ is dominated by device noise, not by differences in the triggering input~$x$.
-This holds when competition is strong enough that each attractor basin funnels all initial conditions toward a single final state.
-When competition is weak and the winning state retains memory of the input, $\Phi$ becomes a poor summary.
+Strong competition funnels all initial conditions toward a single final state; weak competition lets the winning state retain input memory, making $\Phi$ a poor summary.
 Mode hopping or near-degeneracy can break stereotypy and must be diagnosed (Supp.\ Mat., Sec.~S3).

-Calibration forces each route in turn, records repeated trials, and collects the mean signatures and desired payloads:
+Calibration forces each route in turn and collects mean signatures and payloads:

 The dictionary~$\Phi$ is empirical, compiled from measured device responses.
 Runtime readout uses a fixed linear decoder $ y = W\tilde\phi_{\hat{k}(x)}, $ with $ W\in\RR^{D\times M_{\mathrm{sig}}}. $

 \paragraph{Block-parallel architecture.} $B$ independent blocks operate in parallel, each running its own physical $\argmax$ over $K$ routes; the rank condition applies per block.
 The layer output is the sum of decoded signatures across all $B$ blocks (Supp.\ Mat.~\cite{SM}).
 Figure~\ref{fig:combined}(a) illustrates the pipeline.